Flexi Clip

 Background

 This is very simple and yet useful project to do.
-The idea is to replace clipping diodes in any pedal with flexible circuit that will allow user to experiment with many clipping diodes.
+The idea is to replace clipping diodes in any pedal with a simple but flexible circuit that will allow user to experiment with many clipping diodes.
 The most common ways of getting overdrive effect with clipping diodes is putting them back-to-back in the negative feedback loop of an Op-Amp (like on Tubescreamer and similar circuits) or shunt to ground (like on Rat distortion, MXR Dist +, etc).

-Diode overview
+Diode Overview

 This circuits lets you try many symmetrical and asymmetrical clipping types combining few most used clipping diodes: Silicon, Germanium, Rectifier, LED and FET (used as diode: Drain and Gate for cathode and Source for anode).
 Below is chart of forward voltages I measured on all parts used here.